Stream restoration: Introduction in legislation

 Stream restoration is gradually being introduced in the legislative framework of various states.
 Examples include the European water framework's commitment to restoring surface water bodies, the adoption of the concept of freedom space in the French legislation, the inclusion in the Swiss legislation of the notion of space reserved for watercourses and of the requirement to restore streams to a state close to their natural state, and the inclusion of river corridors in land use planning in the American states of Vermont and Washington.
 Although this evolution is generally viewed positively by the scientific community, a concern expressed by some is that it could lead to less flexibility and less room for innovation in a field that is still in development.

 Informational resources

 The River Restoration Centre, based at Cranfield University, is responsible for the National River Restoration Inventory, which is used to document best practice in river watercourse and floodplain restoration, enhancement and management efforts in the United Kingdom.
-Other established sources for information on stream restoration include the NRRSS in the U.S.A. and the European Centre for River Restoration (ECRR), which holds details of projects across Europe.
+Other established sources for information on stream restoration include the NRRSS in the U.S. and the European Centre for River Restoration (ECRR), which holds details of projects across Europe.
 ECRR and the LIFE+ RESTORE project have developed a wiki-based inventory of river restoration case studies.